Spot Delivery and Car Financing Consumer Attorney

 The Maryland Motor Vehicle Administration issued a bulletin regarding the Spot Delivery law in an easy to read format that summarizes the law.
 It is available here.

-Yo Yo Sale and Spot Delivery Maryland Consumer Attorney
+Yo Yo Sale and Spot Delivery in Maryland

 The situation when a dealership lets the customer take the car home, but then for some reason the dealership tries to force the buyer to bring the car back is also called a “Yo Yo” Sale – the name comes from the back and forth that the buyer is subjected to by the dealership.
 Spot Delivery, or Yo Yo Sales, have a high potential for consumer abuse by a predatory car dealership.

-Maryland Spot Delivery Law and Consumers’ Rights When Car Financing is Not Approved.
+Spot Delivery Legal Rights When Car Financing is Not Approved

 When car financing has not been finalized but the seller lets the buyer leave the dealership with the car, the seller has to follow strict legal requirements.
 The Spot Delivery law in Maryland requires a car seller to provide the customer with a written notice with the exact language required by law.
 That language includes the following requirements addressing what happens when financing is not approved but the customer was given the car to take home: